RNZAF Security Forces

 RNZAF Security Forces is the Royal New Zealand Air Force unit responsible for base security, ground defence, weapons training, and Air Transport Security on RNZAF aircraft.
 RNZAF Security Forces operates under the RNZAF Operations Squadron.

 RNZAF Security Forces are more commonly known in the RNZAF simply as SECFOR.
-They have a similar role to other Air Force units such as USAF Security Forces, RAAF Security Force Squadrons, and the RAF Regiment however it is smaller in size compared to their UK, American and Australian counterparts.
+They have a similar role to other Air Force units such as USAF Security Forces, RAAF Security Force Squadrons, and the RAF Regiment however it is significantly smaller in size compared to their UK, American and Australian counterparts.
 The primary role of RNZAF Security Forces is to provide the Air Force with security of aircraft and personnel, as well as protection of airfields.